omerfarukyuce/Solar-Power-Plant-Electricity-Production-Amounts-May-2018-Prediction-Machine-Learning-/README.md

-# 🌞 Ikitelli Solar Energy Production Analysis
+# 🌞Solar Power Plant Production Analysis&Prediction⚡

 This project is developed to analyze the electricity production data of the **Ikıtelli Solar Energy Plant** for May 2018 and to make production predictions using machine learning models.